greenbone/openvas-scanner/rust/nasl-cli/README.md

 # nasl-cli

-Is a program to use the rust nasl impelmentation.
+Is a program to use the rust nasl implementation.

 Usage: nasl-cli <COMMAND>